 - Post into the office

-Saturday and evening appointments are very popular and fill quickly during the tax season, so to avoid disappointment please book early.
-Saturday appointments start at 8 a.m. through to 12 p.m.
+Saturday and evening appointments are extremely popular and fill quickly during the tax season, so to avoid disappointment please book early.
+Saturday appointments start at 8 a.m. through to noon.
 Please don’t be late.
-If cannot make it on time, please call us so that we can cancel your appointment and arrange another time.
+If you cannot make it on time, please call us so that we can cancel your appointment and arrange another time.

-Tax Season is during the months of July, August and September
+Tax Season is during July, August, and September

 - Monday to Wednesday 7:30 a.m. to 6:00 p.m.

 - Saturday appointments are available from July 16 to September 3 inclusive with Vic, Andrew, John & Paul from 8:00 a.m. to 12:00 p.m.